carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 with the species that we found.
 To know which methodology we should use, it is important to know which type of metagenomic sequence we have.

-## Shotgun and Amplicons
+## Shotgun and amplicons
 There are two types of metagenomes, shotgun metagenomes and amplicon metagenomes.
 Each is named after the sequencing methodology employed, and have particular use cases, with inherent advantages and disadventages.

 In a *Shotgun Metagenome* we sequence random parts of the genomes present in a niche.
-We can seach the origin of these pieces, _i.e._ their taxonomy, and also try to find to which gene they belong to.
+We can search the origin of these pieces, _i.e._ their taxonomy, and also try to find to which gene they belong to.
-Given enough pieces, it even possible to obtain full individual genomes from a shotgun metagenome, which could give us a bunch of information about the species in our study.
+Given enough pieces, it is even possible to obtain full individual genomes from a shotgun metagenome, which could give us a bunch of information about the species in our study.
 This, however, requieres that we have a lot of genomic sequences from one organism, and since the sequencing is donde at random, we usually have to sequence our community a lot (have a high sequencing depth) to make sure that we obtain